denten-books/plain-text/20-metaphor.md

 @grabiner_is_1974].
 For Shneiderman and others, a computer game like Pong similarly enabled the direct manipulation of complex abstractions, making it possible for a player to control a virtual table-tennis paddle by rotating a physical knob on a gaming console.
-The movement of the physical knob corresponded "directly" to the movement of the paddle---clockwise for up and counter-clockwise for down---thus achieving the correspondence between "operation" and the "impact on the object of interest" [@shneiderman_direct_1983, 60].
-Without such a "direct" linkage, the physics of the game simulation would be too complex for players to handle effectively, were they asked to play by writing formulas in code, for example, or to direct the paddle through dialog, in conversation.
+The knob's movement corresponded "directly" to the movement of the paddle---clockwise for up and counter-clockwise for down---thus achieving an analogy between the "operation" and its "impact on the object of interest" [@shneiderman_direct_1983, 60].
+Without such "direct" linkage, the physics of game simulation would be too complex for players to handle effectively, were they asked to play by writing formulas in code, for example, or to direct a paddle through dialog, in conversation.

 Direct manipulators argued that the arbitrary nature of the sign to its signifier hindered the conversational model of human-computer interaction.